awsdocs/iam-user-guide/doc_source/access-analyzer-resources.md

         "kms:GetKeyPolicy",
         "kms:List*"
     ],
-    "Resource": "*",
+    "Resource": "*"
-    "Condition": {
-        "StringEquals": {
-        "aws:InvokedBy": "access-analyzer.amazonaws.com"
-        }
-    }
 },
 ```

-This allows Access Analyzer to read key metadata\.
-The condition statement, `aws:InvokedBy`, limits the key policy statement to the Access Analyzer service\.
-Use a similar statement when the Access Analyzer service assumes the role in your account to read key metadata\.

 After you receive an Access Denied finding for a KMS key resource, and then resolve the finding by updating the key policy, the finding is updated to a status of Resolved\.
 If there are policy statements or key grants that grant permission to the key to an external entity, you might see additional findings for the key resource\.

 ## AWS Lambda Functions and Layers<a name="access-analyzer-lambda"></a>